-Tech4Society: I am a co-founder and leader of Tech4Society, a group dedicated to donating technical skills to grassroots organizations in the Pittsburgh area.
+Tech4Society: I am a co-founder and former leader of Tech4Society, a group dedicated to donating technical skills to grassroots organizations in the Pittsburgh area.
 If you are interested in joining or learning more, please get in touch!

 Watson Fellowship: Before starting my Ph.D. at Carnegie Mellon, I was a Thomas J. Watson Fellow, traveling the world to study the people, technologies, and policies behind next-generation electricity systems.
 You can read more about my journey and some of the interviews I conducted on my project blog.

 Press coverage: Some selected coverage of my work is below:

 - 08/2020: Interview in AI Time Journal on climate change and machine learning.